studium-nicog/softa-08-singleton-factory-strategy-jfx/README.md

 This approach isn't very flexible and results in a huge code statement which isn't readable any more so that's not what we want.
 The strategy pattern is always a good choice if you have different implementations giving you the same **kind** of result (e.g. all implementations return a list of meals).

-The following UML is meant as an implementation advise.
+The following UML is meant as an implementation advice.
 You don't have to implement it this way but it might result in less code (and save you time).
 It is also a nice application of inheritance to avoid duplicates and reduce the amount of code.

 ![Filtering strategy](./assets/images/FilteringStrategies.svg)

+> Additional explanations:
-_Additional explanations: To avoid duplicate code (DRY - don't repeat yourself!) you can extract the code to iterate over the list of meals and collect matching meals to an `abstract` base class `FilterBase` where you pass every meal to an `protected abstract` method which decides if the meal should be included or not.
-The `AllMealsStrategy` is handled otherwise because this strategy does not have to filter anything._
+> To avoid duplicate code (DRY - don't repeat yourself!) you can extract the code to iterate over the list of meals and collect matching meals to an `abstract` base class `FilterBase` where you pass every meal to an `protected abstract` method which decides if the meal should be included or not.
+> The `AllMealsStrategy` is handled otherwise because this strategy does not have to filter anything.

 The remaining problem is how to get an instance of the currently required strategy.
 This is where the factory pattern comes into play.